Prospective Grand Juror

 - The person is serving as a trial juror in any court of this state.

-- The person has been discharged as a grand juror in any court in this state
+- The person has completed service as a grand juror in any court in this state

 within one year.